 Was to be film editor Tony Ciccone's big break as a studio co-editor.
 Unfortunately, a motorcycle accident a year into production prevented him from finishing the film.
 He was given the lesser credit of additional editor.

 The sunglasses Tom Cruise wears in the motorcycle chase are Oakley Fives.
-They are black frames with grey lenses.
+They are black frames with gray lenses.
 The O's were painted black whereas commercial models were white or silver in color.
 Along with the Romeos featured at the beginning of the film, this is the only mission: Impossible film to feature 2 pairs of glasses Oakley Inc.